 “It’s a never-ending job”, says Rue.
 “The life sounds glamorous, but there’s a lot of hard work and discomfort involved.”

-This does not deter Leonard Lee Rue III in his pursuit of excellence—in research, in writing, in photography.
-Sometimes it means standing or sitting motionless by a mosquito-infested waterhole, waiting for animals to come for their evening drink, and then perhaps not getting a single photograph or frame of video footage.
-Sometimes it means being pursued by the very animal he intended to photograph.
-But, whether clambering over sleeping walruses on a beach, having a bear enter his campsite and curl up under his hammock for a nap or being charged by a wounded Cape Buffalo, Dr. Rue’s life is filled with the unusual.
+This did not deter Leonard Lee Rue III in his pursuit of excellence—in research, in writing, in photography.
+Sometimes it meant standing or sitting motionless by a mosquito-infested waterhole, waiting for animals to come for their evening drink, and then perhaps not getting a single photograph or frame of video footage.
+Sometimes it meant being pursued by the very animal he intended to photograph.
+But, whether clambering over sleeping walruses on a beach, having a bear enter his campsite and curl up under his hammock for a nap or being charged by a wounded Cape Buffalo, Dr. Rue’s life has been filled with the unusual.

 Whether it is as author, photojournalist or foremost authority on wildlife, it is the same man, fascinated by wildlife and intensely concerned with interpreting its beauty and encouraging each and every person to treat it responsibly, humanely and with an interest in both its future and our own.